Mathias Autret: Club career

 On 15 May 2010, Autret agreed to a professional contract with Lorient.
 He signed a loan deal with Ligue 2 team Caen on 1 July 2013.

 Style of play

 Autret is a prototypical number 10 possessing great vision, dribbling, and passing skills.
-His style of play has been compared to former Ligue 1 Player of the Year Eric Carrière and to Patrick Vieira.
+His style of play has been compared to former Ligue 1 Player of the Year Éric Carrière and to Patrick Vieira.